 Learn How to Market Your Salon

-To fully establish your business, you need to be able to get found – in person and online.
+To fully establish your business, you need to be easily discovered – in person and online.

-Have your location be easy to reach.
-People will often avoid areas with heavy traffic, especially if you’re only open during rush hour traffic and then close by 6 or 7.
+Choose an easily-accessible location for your salon.
+People often avoid areas with heavy traffic, especially if you’re only open during rush hour traffic and then close by 6 or 7.
 People will favor going to businesses with easy accessibility and visibility.

-On these pages, be sure to include your hours, directions, and photogenic pictures of your salon and even maybe equipment.
-If it looks appealing to people online, that’s a great first step.
+On these pages, list your hours, directions and flattering pictures of your salon and tanning equipment.
+Looking good to people online is the first step.